 Tossing diversity into the bowl

-At Bank of America’s corporate cafe in Chicago, ramen is a popular option at the Chef’s Table pop-up station, says Matt Caruso, Compass USA district chef manager.
+At the corporate cafe in a large financial institution in Chicago, ramen is a popular option at the Chef’s Table pop-up station, says Matt Caruso, Compass USA district chef manager.
 “We run it as an action station—not an everyday option,” he says.

 Caruso and his team make the broth from scratch, source Asian ingredients from Chicago’s Chinatown and sous vide eggs to poached perfection, but “we don’t have the time or manpower to hand-pull noodles in house,” he says.
 The more commonly available frozen noodles are not an option either—they get mushy in the hot broth, Caruso says.
 Instead, he purchases angel hair-width fresh noodles from a local Asian purveyor.
 The noodles are placed in the bottom of the bowl, and when the hot broth is poured over, it heats them through to the right slippery texture for slurping.